Discover Torun’s medieval charm and Jewish Heritage

 “Exploring the Heart of the City: The Lachmann Family House”

-At the heart of the city, a fascinating piece of history awaits visitors in the form of the Lachmann family house.
-“This residence, once belonging to the Lachmann family, still proudly displays a Jewish star by the window stairwell—a poignant and enduring symbol of its rich heritage.”.
-Today, this historic house has been repurposed into a typical rental apartment building, blending its storied past with the modern present.
+At the heart of the city lies a captivating piece of history: the Lachmann family house.
+This residence, once owned by the Lachmann family, still prominently features a Jewish star by the window stairwell—an enduring symbol of its rich heritage.
+Today, the historic house has been repurposed into a rental apartment building, seamlessly blending its storied past with modern life.

 Lachmann family home – New York Jewish Travel Guide